opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Hosted-Fields-Card-Element/README.md

 In summary: to import the [Stripe Elements Postman Collection](Stripe-elements-HOSTED_FIELDS_mapping_configuration.json ) this page will guide you through the following steps:

-a) Create Your Stripe Test Account.
+a) Create your Stripe test account.

 b) Create a Stripe payment integration in OPF Workbench.

-c) Set up Your Stripe Test Account to work with OPF.
+c) Set up your Stripe test account to work with OPF.

 d) Prepare the [Postman Environment](Stripe-elements-HOSTED_FIELDS_environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.

-## Create a Stripe Account ##
+## Creating a Stripe Account ##
 You can sign up for a free Stripe Test Account at https://dashboard.stripe.com/register.

 ## Creating the Stripe Payment Integration
-Ceate a Stripe payment integration in the OPF Workbench.
+Create a Stripe payment integration in the OPF Workbench.
 For reference, see [Creating Payment Integration ](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/20a64f954df1425391757759011e7e6b.html?state=DRAFT).